phpearth/docs/general/desktop-applications.md

----
-title: "Can PHP be used for building desktop applications?"
+# Can PHP be used for building desktop applications?
-updated: "March 16, 2016"
-permalink: "/faq/php-for-desktop-applications/"
----

 Building desktop applications with PHP language is not the usual way of creating such applications as is with C, C++, Java, C#, Python or others but yes it can be